66 Artificial Intelligence (AI) Companies Delivering on Innovation

 Self-awareness in AI relies both on human researchers understanding the premise of consciousness and then learning how to replicate that so it can be built into machines.

-Although, for now, AGI is still a fantasy, there are some remarkably sophisticated systems out there now that are approaching the AGI benchmark.
-One of them is GPT-3, an autoregressive language model designed by OpenAI that uses deep learning to produce human-like text.
-GPT-3 is not intelligent, but it has been used to create some extraordinary things, including a chatbot that lets you talk to historical figures and a question-based search engine.
-MuZero, a computer program created by DeepMind, is another promising frontrunner in the quest to achieve true AGI.
+MuZero, a computer program created by DeepMind, is a promising frontrunner in the quest to achieve true artificial general intelligence.
 It has managed to master games it has not even been taught to play, including chess and an entire suite of Atari games, through brute force, playing games millions of times.

 Business Insider Intelligence’s 2022 report on AI in banking found more than half of financial services companies already use AI solutions for risk management and revenue generation.
 The application of AI in banking could lead to upwards of $400 billion in savings.